 We’re sure everyone has seen those stunning flower arrangements on Pinterest, thinking there is no way I could ever make something like that!
-Well, now you can thanks to our easy DIY guide to creating your own stunning floral arrangement for Mum this Mother’s Day.
+Well, now you can thanks to our easy DIY guide to creating your own stunning floral arrangement for a loved one this Valentine's Day.

 The first step in creating a gorgeous flower arrangement is finding the right vase to hold your beautiful blooms.
 If you are going for rustic look, opt for a painted vase.
 If you want more of a classic look, try ceramic or, alternatively, a simple glass vase will blend in with any home decor.
 If you need to travel with your arrangement, perhaps consider concrete or plastic vases as they are more durable and will withstand the journey.
 There are plenty of options and variety out there for every taste!
 If you’re looking to up-cycle, try sourcing some second-hand vases from charity stores such as St. Vincent De Paul.
 Otherwise, you may even have some lying around at home or hidden away in the garage that you can refresh with a lick of paint.